Bertrandbenj/juniter/docs/workspace/HTTP_API.md

 **Returns**

-A list of public key + uid.
+A list of public key + userid.
 ```json
 {
   "results": [